howtomakeaturn/LiveReloadKid/README.md

 ```

 # Thanks to
-LiveReloadKid is inspired by Inspired by https://github.com/dbergey/Reloadr
+LiveReloadKid is inspired by https://github.com/dbergey/Reloadr